 In 2003 it moved to its present site as part of the Queenstown Medical Centre.
 This gives us immediate access to doctors, radiology, and pharmacy.
-In addition to our central Queenstown clinic, we also have a clinic in Frankton.
+In 2019 we opened our Frankton clinic, located in the Ramada Building.

 We pride ourselves on providing high quality and effective physiotherapy to the Queenstown community.

-In our central Queenstown clinic we have physiotherapists and osteopaths providing a cohesive multidisciplinary team who share knowledge and experience to ensure your optimum recovery.
+In our central Queenstown clinic we have physiotherapists and osteopaths providing a cohesive team who share knowledge and experience to ensure your optimum recovery.
 Our Frankton physios work closely with a visiting orthotist who can provide custom made braces for a variety of injuries and conditions.

 We treat clients with a wide range of complaints from acute sprains and strains to the longstanding aches and pains that life brings.
 Whether you are a long time local or a traveler who has had too much fun in Queenstown, we have the skills and experience to help you.